Ellnz/Tomb-of-The-Snow-Prince/README.md

 ### Overview
 ToTSP is part of the "Heart of the Velothi" (HotV) modular worldspace remake series.
-HoTV's primary goal is to overhaul the quality and design of rge vanilla-game areas to be at a level that is consistent with the worldspaces of Tamriel Rebuilt and Project Tamriel.
+HoTV's primary goal is to overhaul the quality and design of the vanilla-game areas to be at a level that is consistent with the worldspaces of Tamriel Rebuilt and Project Tamriel.

 ### [Gallery](pending)